Zhenyuan-Fu/jumping_robot_bit_drake/README.md

 This repository contains code for the simulation and control of BIT jumping robot using [Drake](https://drake.mit.edu).
+For a common coding style, all packages are using python-3.6, and the simulation is also using python-3.6.

 Firstly, to install Drake and its python binding
 ------------------------